cooperative-computing-lab/cctools/doc/manuals/taskvine/index.md

     underlying available resources, and leads to very few resource exhaustion failures while still using worker resources efficiently.

-The current taskvine implementation only accepts whole integers for its resources, which means that no worker can concurrently execute more tasks than its number of cores.
+The current TaskVine implementation only accepts whole integers for its resources, which means that no worker can concurrently execute more tasks than its number of cores.
 (This will likely change in the future.)

-When you would like to run several tasks in a worker, but you are not sure about the resources each task needs, taskvine can automatically find values of resources that maximize throughput, or minimize waste.
+When you would like to run several tasks in a worker, but you are not sure about the resources each task needs, TaskVine can automatically find values of resources that maximize throughput, or minimize waste.
 This is discussed in the section [below](#grouping-tasks-with-similar-resources-needs).